 Below, find the beauty trends we've witnessed all over New York that are both easy to achieve and incredibly cool.
 We paired a few product recommendations with each one to keep it simple, so all you have to do is scroll, click, and experiment.

 Summer 2018 is all about showing off your natural texture—volume, cowlicks, frizz, what have you—with an air-dried style.
 Though it's not entirely effortless (healthy curls come with a lot of maintenance, products, and techniques), it allows us to put our unique curl patterns on display.
-While women of color have been wearing their natural curls for centuries, Vernon François, celebrity hairstylist and founder of the Vernon François Collection, notes a shift.
+While women of color have been wearing their natural curls for centuries, Vernon François, celebrity hairstylist and founder of the Vernon François Collection, notes a shift over the past decade.
 "Wearing curly hair loose and free—just letting it be—has shaped the last 10 years," he suggests.
 "Tracee Ellis Ross, Yara Shahidi, Uzo Aduba, Alicia Keys, Shakira, and Solange all own this so well.
 They're unapologetic for the volume.
 It's a must-wear style for women with big, curly hair."

 Bold, loud, neon eyeliner has made it big this summer, adorning the lids of a huge majority of New Yorkers.
 In fact, for the last year, galaxy-inspired makeup (sparkly, holographic, and neon) has been everywhere, flying off the shelves minutes after the initial drop.
 The explanation?
 Perhaps it has something to do with a much larger movement.
-Celebrity makeup artist Pat McGrath describes the club-kid look, beckoning back to its roots in punk subculture, as a way to demonstrate "provocation, relinquishing caution, and doing whatever you please."
+Celebrity makeup artist Pat McGrath describes the club-kid look, beckoning back to its roots in the punk subculture, as a way to demonstrate "provocation, relinquishing caution, and doing whatever you please."
 So go for it.
 Apply the most daring colored liner you can find and walk the streets with conviction.

 There has not been a single season, decade, or time when red lipstick wasn't en vogue, especially in New York.
 But with the weather, the hue goes from brick to true red to bright orange-red and back again.
 Now that we're in the dog days of summer, we can't stay away from the tropical vibes our favorite orange-reds provide.